-Some of the butterflies breed within the Butterfly Farm, the rest are imported from butterfly farmers in the tropics.
+Some of the butterflies you see flying around the Flight Area breed within the Butterfly Farm, the rest are imported from butterfly farmers in the tropics.
 All the places we buy butterflies from are either Conservation projects or Village projects.
 Butterfly breeding is the main source of income for most of the villagers.
 These breeding operations have been set up to enable communities to earn a living without causing any damage to the environment and wildlife around them.
 Not only is this good from a conservation point of view, it also allows families all over the tropics to earn a sustainable income and helps to preserve the rainforest whilst educating our visitors.
-One such project is the Kipepeo Butterfly Project: http://kipepeo.org/
+One such project is the Kipepeo Butterfly Project

 It's not all butterflies in the Flight Area!
 There is a large selection of tropical plants.
-They look beautiful but more importantly they feed the butterflies.
+Not only do they look beautiful but more importantly they feed the butterflies.
 Lantana is one of the most important nectar plants at the butterfly farm, with its heads of tightly packed blossoms rich in sugary nectar, it is the perfect food source for our butterflies.
 In Asia where Lantana comes from it is considered a weed!

 Our Other Displays